* Standardized

 The closer the value of those coefficients to 0, the more useless the information carried by the studied variable, which means the variable is redundant.

-The square of that coefficient is the semipartial determination coefficient – it falls within the range and defines the relation of only the variance of the given independent variable
+The square of that coefficient is the semipartial determination coefficient – it falls within the range

 with the complete variance of the dependent variable